satyamkr13/Shopping_Apps/README.md

 # Shopping_Apps

-HIGLIGHTS OF MAJOR TECHNOLOGIES USED:
+If you are an employer/recuiter looking for hiring an android developer, please contact me at satyam.cse17@nituk.ac.in HIGLIGHTS OF MAJOR TECHNOLOGIES USED:
 1. A custom-built version of Google’s Volley library allowing it to work with Flipkart’s servers.
 2. REST-based requests to Amazon AWS servers.